jcxiaoo/jcxiaoo.github.io/index.md

 ## Talks

+1. Apr.
+2024, _On a self-embedding problem for self-similar sets_, Chongqing University
+2. Apr.
+2024, _On a self-embedding problem for self-similar sets_, Workshop on Fractal Geometry, Zhejiang University
-1. Sep.
+3. Sep.
 2022, _On the existence of cut points of connected generalized Sierpinski carpets_, Workshop on Analysis and Probability, The Chinese University of Hong Kong
-2. Oct.
+4. Oct.
 2021, _Existence of general recurrent fractal interpolation functions_, Yantai University
-3. Apr.
+5. Apr.
 2021, _Connected components of fractal squares_, Analysis Seminar, University of St Andrews

 ## Contact information